What Coaches Need To Know About Recruiting and COVID-19

 Coaches play such an important role in the lives of their athletes, both on and off the field or court.
 We want to continue to support your in your efforts to help your athletes grow and find opportunities at the next level.

-The FieldLevel team has spoken with many coaches at the 4-year, junior college, club/travel, and high school levels over the past few months to learn and gather information to provide to our community.
+The FieldLevel team has spoken with many coaches at the 4-year, junior college, club/travel, and high school levels since the pandemic began to learn and gather information to provide to our community.

-As the NCAA, NAIA, and various junior college athletic associations have provided updates, college coaches have told us that recruiting will continue, predominantly online through phone calls, texts, emails, social media, etc.
+As the intercollegiate governing bodies such as the NCAA, NAIA, and various junior college athletic associations update their rules, college coaches have told us that recruiting will continue mostly online via phone calls, texts, emails, and social media.

 HOW THIS AFFECTS RECRUITING AND CALENDARS